Quantum-embeddable stochastic matrices: Conclusions and outlook

 \subsection{Acknowledgements}

-FS and KK would like to thank Adam Burchardt and Karol \.{Z}yczkowski for fruitful discussions and comments.
-KK, FS, RK and \LL{}P acknowledge financial support by the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
+FS and KK would like to thank Adam Burchardt, Frederik vom Ende, and Karol \.{Z}yczkowski for fruitful discussions and comments.
+KK, FS and \LL{}P acknowledge financial support by the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
+RK acknowledges financial support by the National Science Centre, Poland, under the contract number 2021/03/Y/ST2/00193 within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 and acknowledges additionally support by the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
 CTC acknowledges support from the Swiss National Science Foundation through the Sinergia grant CRSII5-186364, and for the NCCRs QSIT and SwissMAP.
 CTC also thanks Jagiellonian University for their hospitality during the realisation of this project.